Click here for video and media of past events.

 Mr. Jjuuko is a Ugandan human rights lawyer and advocate.
 He is the Executive Director of Human Rights Awareness and Promotion Forum (HRAPF), a human rights NGO providing legal aid services to LGBTI, sex workers and other marginalized groups in Uganda.
 He has been instrumental in bringing cases challenging the constitutionality of the Anti-Homosexuality Bill, and is the petitioner in a challenge to a provision of the Equal Opportunities Commission Act denying LGBTI persons, sex workers and other minorities access to the Equal Opportunities Commission.
 Co-sponsored with the Human Rights Project.

-Every year, Lambda escapes from the non-stop hecticness of HLS to go to Provincetown: the Fire Island equivalent of Boston/Massachusetts.
-It’s a great time where we can hang out at a bed and breakfast, check out the stores, and read on the patio.
-As a 2L/3L, it’s an expenses-paid get-out-of-Cambridge weekend with other Lambda members, and for 1Ls, it’s a great opportunity to get out of Cambridge, hang out with other 1Ls, and get to know the upperclassmen better.
+Every year, Lambda escapes from the fast-paced excitement at HLS to go to Provincetown: the Massachusetts equivalent of Fire Island.
+As a 2L/3L, it’s an expenses-paid get-out-of-Cambridge weekend with other Lambda members, and for 1Ls, it’s a great opportunity to get out of Cambridge, hang out with other 1Ls, and get to know the rest of Lambda.